AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/creating-programs/using-the-program-home-tab.md

    >[!NOTE]
    >
    >This is your default view.
-It provides information about your&nbsp;Settings,&nbsp;Schedule,&nbsp;Results, and&nbsp;Members Program Status.&nbsp;
+It provides information about your Settings, Schedule, Results, and Members Program Status.

    Click underlined elements to make changes or view more information.